-Whether you hear temporary retail, flash retailing, pop-up store, or pop-up shop, it is all one and the same.
-Pop-up shops are taking over the retail world and rethinking traditional brick-and-mortar and big-box stores, but what exactly is a shop that pops up?
+Whether you hear temporary retail, flash retailing, Pop-Up Store, or Pop-Up Shop, it is all one and the same.
+Pop-Up Shop are taking over the retail world and rethinking traditional brick-and-mortar and big-box stores, but what exactly is a shop that pops up?

-Sighted as early as the 1990s in large urban cities such as Tokyo, London, Los Angeles and New York City, pop-up shops and pop-up retail are temporary retail spaces that sell merchandise of any kind.
-That’s right, just about every consumer product has been sold via a pop-up shop at one point in time.
-From art to fashion to tech gadgets and food, pop-ups are exciting because they create short-term stores that are just about as creative as they are engaging.
+Sighted as early as the 1990s in large urban cities such as Tokyo, London, Los Angeles and New York City, Pop-Up Shops and Pop-Up Retail are temporary retail spaces that sell merchandise of any kind.
+That’s right, just about every consumer product has been sold via a Pop-Up Shop at one point in time.
+From art to fashion to tech gadgets and food, Pop-Up Shops are exciting because they create short-term stores that are just about as creative as they are engaging.
 And they come in all shapes and sizes.

-- Use: launch new product, generate awareness, move inventory, vet idea, increase ‘cool’ factor.
+- Use.
+Sell products, presence during holidays or events, launch new products, generate awareness, move inventory, test idea or location, increase ‘cool’ factor.

 - Sell more: About 95% of all purchases are still completed offline.
 This is your opportunity to take advantage of the retail channel.

-- Build awareness: Consumers and the media love the excitement generated by pop-up shops.
-Build awareness by going offline!
+- Build awareness: Consumers and the media love the excitement generated by Pop-Up Shops.
+Build brand awareness by going offline.

 The short answer is everyone.
 Big-name brands, including eBay, Target, JCPenney, and Gap, have tested hosting pop-up products in their stores.
-At the same time, local artists and fashionistas, Etsy sellers and restaurants have also become increasingly popular in the pop-up scene.
-Even mobile trucks for food, designer fashion and vintage housewares have been spotted around cities like Minneapolis, San Francisco and Los Angeles.
+At the same time, local artists, makers and fashion designers have also become increasingly popular in the Pop-Up scene.
+Even mobile trucks for food, designer fashion and vintage housewares have been spotted around cities like New York City, San Francisco, and Los Angeles.

 Right here!
 Storefront is making the process of popping up easier than ever before.
-Realtors, landlords, retailers and other space owners are listing their extra or vacant space on www.thestorefront.com for short-term leases.
+Market, mall, and store owners of all types are listing their spaces on www.thestorefront.com for as little as $50/day.